Same-sex marriage in Switzerland: Religious performance

 Same-sex marriage remains a controversial topic among Switzerland's largest religious organisations: the Protestant Church and the Roman Catholic Church.
 The Catholic Church does not permit same-sex marriages in its places of worship, while most member churches of the Protestant Church allow their clergy to officiate at same-sex marriages.
 Some smaller religious denominations also permit same-sex marriages, including Quakers, and the Christian Catholic Church of Switzerland.
 The former has permitted its priests to perform same-sex marriages since 1 July 2022, and has also allowed blessings of same-sex partnerships since 2007.
 The Federation of Evangelical Lutheran Churches in Switzerland and the Principality of Liechtenstein does not perform same-sex marriages, but its Geneva church has offered blessings of same-sex partnerships since 2004.
 The Swiss Federation of Jewish Communities, an umbrella organisation representing a majority of Switzerland's Jewish communities, voted to support civil same-sex marriage in 2019 as a matter of "personal freedom and individual autonomy", while also concluding that a Jewish religious marriage was only "between a man and a woman".

 In 2019, the Protestant Church voted to support the opening of civil marriage to same-sex couples, with its executive council voting 45–10 in favor.
-A majority of member churches allow same-sex marriages to be blessed in their places of worship, including those of Aargau (2022), Appenzell (2022), Basel-Landschaft (2022), Basel-Stadt (2022), Bern-Jura-Solothurn (2023), Freiburg (2022), Geneva (2022), Glarus (2022), Graubünden (2022), Lucerne (2022), Neuchâtel (2022), Nidwalden (2022), Obwalden (2022), St. Gallen (2022), Schaffhausen (2022), Schwyz (2022), Thurgau (2022), Ticino (2022), Valais (2022), Vaud (2022), Zurich (2022), and Zug (2022).
+A majority of member churches allow same-sex marriages to be blessed in their places of worship, including those of Aargau (2022), Appenzell (2022), Basel-Landschaft (2022), Basel-Stadt (2022), Bern-Jura-Solothurn (2023), Freiburg (2022), Geneva (2022), Glarus (2022), Graubünden (2022), Lucerne (2022), Neuchâtel (2022), Nidwalden (2022), Obwalden (2022), St. Gallen (2022), Schaffhausen (2022), Schwyz (2022), Solothurn (2024), Thurgau (2022), Ticino (2022), Valais (2022), Vaud (2022), Zurich (2022), and Zug (2022).
 Pastors are under no obligation to bless same-sex unions if this would contravene their personal beliefs.
-Some other member churches, including the Evangelical-Reformed Church of the Canton of Solothurn, the Evangelical Free Church of Geneva and the Evangelical-Reformed Church of Uri, do not allow their clergy to bless same-sex marriages.
+Some other member churches, including the Evangelical Free Church of Geneva and the Evangelical-Reformed Church of Uri, do not allow their clergy to bless same-sex marriages.